Who is eligible?

 The course must be in the UK and a:

-- Degree, for example BA, BSc or BEd
+- first degree, for example BA, BSc or BEd

 - Foundation Degree